-Adopted by the General Assembly on 8 June 2009 in London, England, and replacing the Bylaws adopted in 1952 in Amsterdam, the Netherlands; later amended in 2004 in Kampala, Uganda and also in 2015 in Manila, Philippines.
+Adopted by the General Assembly on 8 June 2009 in London, England, and replacing the Bylaws adopted in 1952 in Amsterdam, the Netherlands; later amended in 2004 in Kampala, Uganda, 2015 in Manila, Philippines and 2016 in Valletta, Malta.

 1.1.
 The name of the organization is International Humanist and Ethical Union, abbreviated IHEU.